AnOliveBranch/SoupRoles/README.md

     - Not required, defaults to dark grey

 Example:
-  - `/role embed create message:1069342907129139291 button:pronounButton content:Select your pronouns with this menu title:Pronoun Selector color:42be9a`
+  - `/role embed set message:1069342907129139291 button:pronounButton content:Select your pronouns with this menu title:Pronoun Selector color:42be9a`

-### /role embed update

-Update an embed for a button

-Options
-  - message
-    - The message ID of the message to update an embed on
-    - Required
-  - button
-    - The ID of the button to update an embed on (use `/button get` to get the list of button IDs on a message)
-    - Required
-  - content
-    - The main body of the embed
-    - Requried
-  - title
-    - The title of the embed
-    - Not required, defaults to no title
-  - color
-    - The hexadecimal or RGB color code for the bar on the left of the embed
-    - Not required, defaults to dark grey

-Example:
-  - `/role embed update message:1069342907129139291 button:customButton content:Pronoun options`

 ### /role embed delete